FAQ’s and Policies

 However, there are some cases I will refer out to more specialized professionals.
 These include Certified Behavior Consultants, Veterinary Behaviorists, or Certified Separation Anxiety Training Professionals.

-It is my ethical responsibility as a certified dog professional to refer out your dog if I do not feel capable or confident in an effective training plan.
-I like to consider every case individually, so it is always worth booking a phone inquiry to discuss your dog’s behavior and see if we’ll be a good fit.
+It is my ethical responsibility as a certified dog professional to refer out your dog if I do not feel confident in an effective training plan.
+I like to consider every case individually, so it is always worth completing a behavior form to see if we’ll be a good fit.
+If we determine that I’m not the best fit for your dog’s case, I’m happy to provide referrals to other qualified trainers with more expertise to help with your dog’s individual needs.

 What I Can Help You With